 Wordsworth said that poetry is emotion reflected in tranquility.
 Shouldn’t parenting be hilarious as often as possible in real time?

 “There is nothing either good or bad but thinking makes it so” remarked Hamlet when trying to reconcile some difficult information regarding his mom and incestuous sheets.
 And it’s certainly tough to put a positive spin on an empty pizza box ensconced in the room of your adolescent child.
-(No, I am not willing to consider how long the empty pizza box has been under the bed nor whether or not you should just sell your house and move away without mentioning the new address to the kids.)
+(No, I am not willing to consider how long the empty pizza box has been under the bed nor whether you should just sell your house and move away without mentioning the new address to the kids.)
 But before you can reflect on how “the days are long but the years fly” you will be an empty nester wondering where the time went.

 We might as well try to squeeze as much joy out of our ten minutes with our kids as we possibly can.